 But in reality, this is not how it’s going to work.
 Intelligence will be limited to machines, forever.

-‘Robots will not harm us’ is already true, but will it remain that way?
+“Robots will not harm us” is already true, but will it remain that way?
 What is needed here to ease our worries is to set a concrete definition of robots and AI.
 Then we need to establish the boundaries in which they operate.

-The first idea that pops up when one thinks of AI is a humanoid robot which automatically does whatever “we” want it to do.
+The first idea that pops up when one thinks of AI is a humanoid robot that automatically does whatever “we” want it to do.
 While this may sound fanciful, it is not impossible with current technology.
 And, it will be more realistic as time goes by.
 So where can we draw the line between reality and fantasy?

 Well, just take Nuclear weapons

 Take nuclear weapons for example.
-As of 2022, about 12,700 nuclear warheads are still estimated to be in use, of which more than 9,400 are in military stockpiles for use by missiles, aircraft, ships and submarines.
+As of 2022, about 12,700 nuclear warheads are still estimated to be in use, of which more than 9,400 are in military stockpiles for use by missiles, aircraft, ships, and submarines.
 We have made them and they can cause a lot of harm.
 But have they?

 Have we had giant robots attacking us in the past?
 No. And I don’t think it’s going to happen either.
 The Robots will help us till the farthest and not harm us if everything goes right with the timeline of AI development.